apache/bigtop/README.md

 Immediately Get Started with Deployment and Smoke Testing of BigTop
 ===================================================================

-The simplest way to get a feel for how bigtop works, is to just cd into `bigtop-deploy/vm` and try out the recipes under vagrant-puppet-vm, vagrant-puppet-docker, and so on.
+The simplest way to get a feel for how bigtop works, is to just cd into `provisioner` and try out the recipes under vagrant or docker.
 Each one rapidly spins up, and runs the bigtop smoke tests on, a local bigtop based big data distribution.
 Once you get the gist, you can hack around with the recipes to learn how the puppet/rpm/smoke-tests all work together, going deeper into the components you are interested in as described below.

 Quick overview of source code directories
 =========================================

-* __bigtop-deploy__ : deployment scripts, puppet stuff, VM utilities for Apache Bigtop.
+* __bigtop-deploy__ : deployment scripts and puppet stuff for Apache Bigtop.
-* __bigtop-packages__ : RPM/DEB specifications for Apache Bigtop subcomponents
+* __bigtop-packages__ : RPM/DEB specifications for Apache Bigtop subcomponents.
 * __bigtop-test-framework__ : The source code for the iTest utilities (framework used by smoke tests).
 * __bigtop-tests__ :
 * __test-artifacts__ : source for tests.
 * __test-execution__ : maven pom drivers for running the integration tests found in test-artifacts.
 * __bigtop-toolchain__ : puppet scripts for setting up an instance which can build Apache Bigtop, sets up utils like jdk/maven/protobufs/...
+* __provisioner__ : Vagrant and Docker Provisioner that automatically spin up Hadoop environment with one click.
+* __docker__ : Dockerfiles and Docker Sandbox build scripts.

 Also, there is a new project underway, Apache Bigtop blueprints, which aims to create templates/examples that demonstrate/compare various Apache Hadoop ecosystem components with one another.